Welcome, My name is Matt Fletcher and this is my Fletcher genealogy and family tree page.

 genealogy DNA test we both took.
 Dick Fletcher and I are

-a perfect 67 out of 67 marker DNA match and as a chemical engineer and accomplished genealogy researcher Dick is our unofficial DNA expert and research leader.
-One note about
+a perfect 67 out of 67 marker DNA match and as a chemical engineer and accomplished genealogy researcher Dick is our unofficial DNA expert and

 DNA testing.
 If you're serious about genealogy, you must get a DNA test done because you may not even be who you think you are.
+DNA is a powerful thing.

 "It takes one to know one."
 When I was student teaching in the Detroit area I met Karen Johnson and instantly felt like I knew her from somewhwere,